basecamp/kamal-site/_docs/configuration.md

 labels:
   traefik.http.routers.hey-web.rule: Host(`app.hey.com`)
 ```
 Traefik rules are in the "service-role-destination" format.
 The default role will be `web` if no rule is specified.
 If the destination is not specified, it is not included.
-To give an example, the above rule would become "traefik.http.routers.hey-web.rule" if it was for the "staging" destination.
+To give an example, the above rule would become "traefik.http.routers.hey-web-staging.rule" if it was for the "staging" destination.

 **Note:** The backticks are needed to ensure the rule is passed in correctly and not treated as command substitution by Bash!